 Mental health can influence a person’s symptoms in the short-term but long-standing, unaddressed mental health issues can also have an impact on a person’s longevity.
 Many studies have shown that individuals who suffer from mental health disorders such as schizophrenia and depression are often expected to live shorter lives.
 Oftentimes, this is related to cardiovascular issues that develop over long periods of time.
 So, what can you do to extend your lifespan and increase your mental health?

 How to Boost Your Mental and Physical Health

 Since the mind and body are so interrelated, anything you do to help one side will have positive effects on the other.
 Some of the best strategies for improving your mental health start with physical actions:

 Exercise: getting enough exercise each week helps to boost your body’s ability to fight off illness while also releasing feel-good chemicals in the brain.
-Experts recommend getting at least 150 minutes of exercise in each week, usually broken up into five half-hour sessions.
-This can be anything from walking to lifting weights to jumping on the bike.
+Experts recommend getting at least 150 minutes of exercise each week, usually broken up into five half-hour sessions.
+This can be anything from walking to lifting weights to jumping on a bike.

 Diet: how you eat does more than just fuel your body; it also fuels your mind.
 Be sure that you are providing your brain with the nutrients it needs to function at full capacity.
 That means cutting back on processed foods and avoiding alcohol.

 Sleep: when you sleep, both your brain and your body get time to recover.
 Without sleep, it’s like running a car on fumes.
-A routine lack of sleep can lead to increased risk of illness and mental health difficulties since you are never taking the time to refill your cup.
-Emphasize the important role that sleep can play on your mental and physical wellbeing and be sure to get at least 7-8 hours of quality rest each night.
+A routine lack of sleep can lead to an increased risk of illness and mental health difficulties since you are never taking the time to refill your cup.
+Emphasize the important role that sleep can play on your mental and physical well-being and be sure to get at least 7-8 hours of quality rest each night.